 cargo theft.

 IFC Bridge Card: The Information Fusion Centre (IFC) is a regional Maritime Security (MARSEC) centre hosted by the Republic of Singapore Navy.
 In May 2022, the IFC released a bridge card offering guidance to vessels operating in the Voluntary Community Reporting (VCR) Area in South-East Asia.
-The card complements existing guidance provided by the Regional Guide to Counter Piracy and Armed Robbery against ships in Asia.
+In addition to the BMP MS, the card complements existing guidance provided by ReCAAPs Regional Guide to Counter Piracy and Armed Robbery against ships in Asia.

 Why bridge cards can be useful